Home

 Heavily misunderstood pedal.
 One of the best quotes I saw to illustrate this was in a Harmony Central review of this pedal is the "I cannot get a bluesy tone" remark.....
 Now, think about it would you expect a bluesy tone from a pedal called "Cyberdrive"???
 Come On!
 Get Real!

 Having said that, it seems the designers targetted towards the often used "wah in fixed position" lead tone often heard by players like Satrani or Schenker.
 Jacques calls it "Money for Nothing" in a box referring to the Dire Straits song.
 Same trick, wah in fixed position.
 The pedal consists of 2 parts.
-The first is exactly the same ciruit as in an Ibanez WH-10 wah, of which the wah control is now the Tone control.
+The first is exactly the same ciruit as in an Ibanez WH-10 wah (2nd version, the black ones, not the gray), of which the wah control is now the Tone control.
 The output of that wah circuit is fed into a distortion circuit which has striking resemblance to a ProCo Rat, if it weren't that the clipping diodes are in the feedbackloop instead of connected to ground.

 The Cyberdrive is good fun to play around with as long as you understand that it's a pedal with a certain character and not an allrounder.